Myanmar national cricket team

 The Myanmar national cricket team is the team that represents the country of Myanmar in international cricket matches.
 It has been an affiliate member of the International Cricket Council (ICC) since 2006 and an associate member since 2017.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Myanmar and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Myanmar and other ICC members after 1 January 2019 have the full T20I status.

 History

 British rule

 Cricket in Myanmar dates back to when Burma was a province of British India.
 The British brought the game there, as they did to the rest of India, and the game progressed to the level where the Marylebone Cricket Club played two two-day first class matches there on a tour to India in 1926/1927.
 The first of these was played at the Gymkhana ground in Rangoon against a Rangoon Gymkhana cricket team.
 That game was drawn with the MCC on top after forcing the home side to follow-on.
 The second game was against the Burma team themselves at the BAA Ground, also in Rangoon.
 The MCC won this game restricting Burma to low scores in both their innings, and only having to chase 7 runs to win in their second innings.
 These remains the country's only first class games.